JGriffiths47/MS1-GowerClimbingHut/TESTING.md

 There are some warnings about my style.css being highlighted by the validator:
 > #contact-submit	Same color for background-color and border-top-color

 This styling was a deliberate choice.
-It meant that theer is no visible border but when it was hovered over and a white border appears teh element doesn't grow in size and push the bottom of the form down.
+It meant that there is no visible border but when it was hovered over and a white border appears the element doesn't grow in size and push the bottom of the form down.